gregg127/anton/docs/docs/01_cluster.md

     --talosconfig=rendered/talosconfig
     ```

-Instruction above works for single worker.
-Before adding another worker to the cluster you have to create a patch file
-in `/cluster-config/patches` for the worker and change **WORKER_IP** and **WORKER** variables from the instruction.
+The instructions above work for a single worker.
+Before adding another worker to the cluster, you have to create a patch file in `/cluster-config/patches` for the worker and change the **WORKER_IP** and **WORKER** variables in the instructions.

-At this point I have 3 machines in my cluster - control plane and two workers.
-Everything is setup and ready to serve services.
+At this point, I have three machines in my cluster—a control plane and two workers.
+Everything is set up and ready to serve services.

 -----